stevely/AutoStorable/README.md

 This is a small Haskell library for simplifying the process of writing `Storable` instances for data types which have trivial `Storable` instance implementations.
-These are data types that fulfill two requirements:
+These are data types that only contain fields that are themselves instances of `Storable`.

-* The data type has only one data constructor (no sum types)
-* Every component of the data type is itself an instance of `Storable`

-These requirements can be summed up simply as being isomorphic to some N-tuple where every field in the tuple is an instance of `Storable`.

 ## Using AutoStorable

-The recommended way to use AutoStorable is to define an isomorphism between your data type and one of AutoStorable's tuple types using `withIso`, and then using that combinator with `autoSizeOf`, `autoAlignment`, `autoPeek`, and `autoPoke` to define your `Storable` instance.
+The recommended way to use AutoStorable is to define an isomorphism between your data type and one of AutoStorable's data types using `withIso`, and then using that combinator with `autoSizeOf`, `autoAlignment`, `autoPeek`, and `autoPoke` to define your `Storable` instance.
 Here is a full example:

     data MyData = MyData Int Float Bool